jrenaud90/TidalPy/Documentation/structures_x/layers/physics_layer.md

 ### `calc_complex_shear_modulus(frequency_rad_s)` → complex

-Complex shear modulus [Pa] at the given tidal forcing frequency.
+Complex shear modulus [Pa] at the given tidal forcing frequency, from the layer-constant static properties.

 When a shear rheology model is attached the result is the complex modulus μ*(ω) returned by that model (evaluated from the static shear modulus, shear viscosity,